Integralist/integralist.co.uk/content/page/resume.md

 The story so far is that I joined as a Senior Software Engineer as part of a new 'core' UK dev team.
 We were tasked with decommissioning a 10yr+ legacy Perl monolithic application stack over to various Python and Go services.

-I've worked primarily within BuzzFeed's OO-INFRA group which sits somewhere in-between traditional infrastructure/operation teams and engineering teams building user facing products.
+I was working primarily within BuzzFeed's OO-INFRA group, which sits somewhere in-between traditional infrastructure/operation teams and engineering teams building user facing products.
 Our motivations were to make the lives of our fellow engineers easier by building tools, services and abstractions that enabled them to work more quickly and efficiently.

 January 2018 I was promoted to Staff Software Engineer, after helping to design/architect, develop and maintain some of BuzzFeed's key infrastructure and software (CDN, caching strategies, routing behaviours, and security/authentication related concerns).